-- (1) Nonelectronic.
-Nonelectronic service may be any of the following: - (A) personal, including delivery to a responsible person at the office of counsel; - (B) by mail; - (C) by third-party commercial carrier for delivery within 3 calendar days; or - (2) Electronic.
+- (1) Electronic.
+Electronic service of a document may be made by sending it to a registered user through the court's electronic filing system or sending it by other electronic means, such as email, that the person to be served consented to in writing. - (2) Nonelectronic.
+Nonelectronic service Parties who are not required to file electronically may be serve filings by any of the following means: - (A) personal service, including delivery to a responsible person at the office of counsel; - (B) by mail; or - (C) by third-party commercial carrier for delivery within 3 calendar days; or. - -(2) Electronic.
 Electronic service of a paper may be made by sending it to a registered user through the court's electronic filing system or sending it by other electronic means that the person to be served consented in writing. - (3) Request for Expedited or Emergency Consideration.
-A request for expedited or emergency consideration by this court must be personally served on all counsel and any party not represented by counsel. - (4) Expeditious Manner.
-When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the paper with the court.

-(5) By Mail or Commercial Carrier.
+A request for expedited or emergency consideration by this court must be electronically served or, for those not required or able to serve electronically, personally served on all counsel and any party not represented by counsel. - (4) Expeditious Manner.
+When reasonable, considering such factors as the immediacy of the relief sought, distance, and cost, service on a party must be by a manner at least as expeditious as the manner used to file the paper document with the court. - (5) By Mail or Commercial Carrier.
 Service by mail or by commercial carrier is complete on mailing or delivery to the carrier.
-Service by electronic means is complete on transmission, unless the party making service is notified that the paper was not received by the party served.
+Service by electronic means is complete on transmission, unless the party making service is notified that the paper document was not received by the party served. - (d) Proof of Service. - (1) In General.
+A paper document presented for filing must contain either of the following: - (A) an acknowledgment of service by the person served; or - (B) proof of service consisting of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or addresses of the places of delivery, as appropriate for the manner of service.